chevere/docs/reference/Chevere/Interfaces/ThrowableHandler/ThrowableReadInterface.md

 ### severity()

-Provides access to the exception severity.
+Provides access to the throwable severity.

 ::: tip RETURN
 int